-The Mourning Dove is a symbol of mourning, peace, and hope.
+The Mourning Dove is a symbol of mourning, peace, and hope and has consistently gained people’s attention throughout the years.
 It was the only bird that appeared to Noah after the flood in search of land.
-The mourning dove has been used as a mourning symbol since biblical times and it still holds significance today.
-In this blog post, we will explore what mourning doves represent and how they are commonly portrayed by artists throughout history!
+This beautiful bird has been used as a symbol in biblical stories and still holds significance today.

 The beauty and sorrow of these doves have captured people’s imaginations for centuries.
-They’re mentioned in the literature, spiritual texts- even cartoons!
-Mourning Dove sculptures adorn churches all over America as a symbol of their resilience against sadness.
+They’re mentioned in literature, spiritual texts- even cartoons!
+Mourning Dove sculptures adorn churches all over America, symbolizing their resilience against sadness.

 What do mourning doves symbolize?